palosaari/fablab/docs/assignments/week06.md

 ||
 |VPanel for SRM-20 - Roland MonoFab SRM-20 application UI|

 I transferred linetest toolpath files to VPanel for SRM-20 application which is ran on normal PC workstation.
 There is few things to do.
-I need those 2 drill bits, one for traces and one for outline.
+I need those 2 milling bits, one for traces and one for outline.
 Insert traces bit first to SRM-20, be careful, don't drop bit.
 Then set X/Y-origin and finally set Z-origin.
 Be very careful when setting Z-origin to avoid crashing bit to PCB.
-Ran drill bit very near to PCB, then open drill bit lock screw in order to drop drill bit to PCB surface.
+Ran bit very near to PCB, then open mill bit holder lock screw in order to drop bit to PCB surface.
 Tighten lock screw.
 Set Z-origin to that point using VPanel.
 Move Z-axis upwards to avoid PCB contact after origin is set.
 Mill traces.
-Switch to outer line drill bit similar way than earlier when tracing bit was used.
+Switch to outer line end milling bit similar way than earlier when tracing bit was used.
 Z-origin needs to be set again similarly than earlier - but do not touch X/Y-origin, it should be remain same that outline milling reach correct location.
 Mill outline.
 Remove PCB.

 |![](../images/week06/srm20_linetest/srm20_pcb_milling.resized.jpg)|
 ||